Chief of the Joint Chiefs of Staff (Argentina)

 The Chief of the Joint Chiefs of Staff of the Armed Forces (El jefe del Estado Mayor Conjunto de las Fuerzas Armadas; JEMCFFAA) is the professional head of the Argentine Armed Forces.
 The JEMCFFAA is responsible for the administration and the operational control of the Argentine military.
 It is the highest rank military position in the country.

-The current JEMCFFAA is Brigadier General Xavier Isaac.
-He was appointed by President Javier Milei on 2 January 2024, by Decree 120/2023.
+The current JEMCFFAA is Vice Admiral Marcelo Dalle Nogare.
+He was appointed by President Javier Milei on 12 December 2025.

 List

 There have been a number of officers serving as the JEMCFFAA: